goodguyry/postcss-tidy-columns/README.md

 ### `debug`

-Set `debug` to `true` to maintain the pre-processed CSS declaration as a comment.
+Set `debug` to `true` print the pre-processed CSS declaration as a warning.

 > ```js
 > require('postcss-tidy-columns')({